NathanKolbas/DiscordSoftBot/Ruby/DiscordSoftWebhook/README.md

 ## Usage

 This is used for sending wonderful and timely reminders on when a software engineering assignment is due at [UNL](https://www.unl.edu/).
+The script is not limited to our software engineering course since the arguments are free to be changed to whatever suits you.
+In other words, it could also be used for notifying when assignments are due in other classes on Canvas.
 This is done by sending out a Discord message to our server.
 The `run_script.rb` file is what performs these tasks.
-Run that script and specify the Canvas token, Discord webhook URL, and optionally the Slack webhook URL you would like to report errors to (ie `Ruby ./lib/run_script.rb canvas_token discord_webhook slack_webhook`).
+Run that script and specify the Canvas token, Discord webhook URL, Canvas course ID, and optionally the Slack webhook URL if you would like to report errors (ie `Ruby ./lib/run_script.rb canvas_token discord_webhook slack_webhook`).

 ## Development